Summer 2014 Overview

 Chemistry and Biochemistry undergraduate majors are invited to apply to conduct summer research in the Boise State University Department of Chemistry and Biochemistry.
 The summer research projects, sponsored by the National Science Foundation, span the areas of chemistry and biochemistry.

-Applications received before February 15, 2013 will be given priority.
-Application instructions are here.
+Applications received before February 17, 2014 will be given priority.
+Click HERE for application instructions.

 Targeted REU Participants

 Although we will accept applications from any interested student, we are most interested in students who are:

 • Interested in graduate school and/or careers in the sciences

 • From regional 2-year and 4-year colleges with little research infrastructure and opportunities